nomarolivas/Spending_Tracker/README.md

 By Nomar Olivas

 Proposal:
-Create an iOS application that can keep track on all of a user’s spendings by logging the spendings based on 4 categories: Restaurant and Dining, Groceries, Shopping and Entertainment, and Cash, Checks, other.
+Create an iOS application that can keep track on all of a user’s spendings by logging the spendings based on 4 categories: Restaurant and Dining, Groceries, Shopping and Entertainment, and Cash/Checks/other.

 Must Have Features:
 - Ability to display overall total on starting screen